 A Butterball turkey is a tender, juicy, and gluten-free turkey that is raised with no hormones.
 According to butterball.com, it’s a high-quality product since they use natural ingredients and is minimally processed.

 Another good thing about butterball turkey is that it requires little preparation before cooking since it’s already pre-brined.
 As a matter of fact, some people cook it as it is with no additional ingredients.
+But, the most important thing is safety.
+Check the expiry date to ensure it’s not been lying in the freezer for way too long.

-Is a four year old frozen turkey still good?
+Is a four-year-old frozen turkey still good?

 A four-year-old frozen turkey is only good to consume if it has been stored at or below 0°F throughout.
 Temperature fluctuation is a major issue when it comes to perishable foods and can therefore make your turkey unfit for consumption if it has been in the freezer for that long.